mhalverson-test/resume/README.md

 resume
 ======

-In the infamous words of Alex Bahouth, "Because it's awesome to have a version controlled resume!"
+In the words of Alex Bahouth, "Because it's awesome to have a version controlled resume!"